 |Meet the Alliance staff.|

 Barbara Anzelmo is the Director of Administration and Finance.
-She assists the Executive Director in managing the organization’s administrative and financial functions.
+Ms. Anzelmo assists the Chief Operating Officer in managing the organization’s administrative and financial functions.
 Her responsibilities include administering fiscal policies and procedures, including internal controls, audit, cash management, account reconciliations, expense allocations, recording contributions, and financial reports.
 She is also responsible for human resource duties including payroll, employee benefits, and oversight of evaluations; and administrative duties as administering office insurance policies and vender contracts, maintaining inventory of Alliance products and equipment, and maintenance of office equipment.
-Ms. Anzelmo came to the Alliance with twelve years experience in nonprofit accounting.
+Ms. Anzelmo came to the Alliance with 12 years experience in nonprofit accounting.

 Anna Blasco provides project management and coordination to the Alliance’s Center for Capacity Building.
-She is currently helping to coordinate a comprehensive project to build capacity to reduce family homelessness in Virginia, as well as providing support for projects related to rapid re-housing and improving emergency shelter.
+Ms. Blasco is currently helping to coordinate a comprehensive project to build capacity to reduce family homelessness in Virginia as well as providing support for projects related to rapid re-housing and improving emergency shelter.
 Anna previously worked on financial accounting and administrative processes for the Alliance.
 She graduated from American University in Washington, DC.

 Emanuel Cavallaro is a Communications Associate at the Alliance.
-In that role, he is responsible for social media, media relations and helps determine the Alliance’s overall messaging strategy.
+In that role, Mr. Cavallaro is responsible for social media, media relations and helps determine the Alliance’s overall messaging strategy.
 He graduated from the University of Dayton with BA in Journalism/Communications and minor in Political Science and has a background in print journalism.
 His articles and photographs have appeared in the Dayton Daily News, the Springfield News-Sun and the Dayton City Paper.
 He also has done public relations work for his alma mater, the University of Dayton, as well as event organizing, fundraising and public relations for a nonprofit arts organization that he and his friends started in his home town of Dayton, OH, The Dayton Circus Creative Collective.